Rayjrz/European-Portuguese-Speech-Dataset/README.md

 # European-Portuguese-Speech-Dataset

-This Speech Dataset contains recordings of numbers, command words, instructions in the context of Macao Tourism from 37 speakers from Portugal, Macao, and Cape Verde.
+This Speech Dataset contains recordings of numbers, command words, instructions in the context of Macao Tourism, featuring 37 speakers from Portugal, Macao, and Cape Verde.

 ## Background

-Low number of Public European Portuguese Dataset are presented in the Internet, this dataset
+There are limited number of public European Portuguese dataset on the Internet.
+This dataset presents a collection of recording collected during the COVID-19 pandemic using smartphone.
+It provides a valuable, free resource for fine-tuning/testing Automatic Speech Recogniction (ASR) system for European Portuguese.

 ## Speakers

-000-006
-007-020
-021-036
+Speakers 000-006 are native Portugeuse speakers from Portugal.
+Speakers 007-020 are moderate-level Portuguese learner from Macao.
+Speakers 021-036 are native Portugeuse speakers from Cape Verde.

+## Audio Format

+All audio files are processed in 16-bit PCM, Mono, with a sample rate of 48000HZ.

 ## Transcripts

+The transcripts of the recordings are stored in the [corpus](corpus) folder.

 ## Special Thanks

-This dataset is designed by Ruize Jia, U Peng-Tat and Henrique Lio, collected by Ruize Jia and Yapeng Wang, processed and annotated by Ruize Jia
+This dataset was designed by [Ruize Jia](mailto:jiaruize98@gmail.com), [U Peng-Tat](mailto:upengtat01@gmail.com) and [Henrique Lio](mailto:w.hankielio@gmail.com), collected by [Yapeng Wang](mailto:yapengwang@mpu.edu.mo) and [Ruize Jia](mailto:jiaruize98@gmail.com), processed and annotated by Ruize Jia.

 ## Contact

-If you have any questions, please contact jiaruize98@gmail.com
+If you have any questions, please contact [jiaruize98@gmail.com](mailto:jiaruize98@gmail.com)

 ## License